Staff and Council

 Laura Castellini, Advisory Council Chair

-Sustainability Coordinator at the National Park Service, Golden Gate National Recreation Area.
-Laura has been involved with Nature in the City since its beginning in 2005.
+Laura is the Sustainability Coordinator at the National Park Service, Golden Gate National Recreation Area.
+She has been involved with Nature in the City since its beginning in 2005.
 She has a background in aquatic and wetland ecology and is slowly learning her dune plants by participating in the Backyard Natives Nursery Network.

 Bill Brick, Strategy & Corporate Sponsorship